Areas of Improvement at Work: Examples of Phrases That Tell You Improvement Is Needed

 - I would love it if you could relax enough to share with the rest of the team.
 Your feedback is welcome, but we rarely receive it.

-- I would like to see you be more organized before meetings so we aren’t spending a tremendous amount of time waiting for you to find your notes.
+- I would like to see you be more organized before meetings so we don’t spend a lot of time waiting for you to find your notes.

 Wrapping It Up

 When discussing areas of improvement at work, examples are good ways to engage your associate.
-Be honest and constructive with your comments, whether it’s yourself, your employee, or your peer. eLeaP has powerful tools and resources to ensure you have success when it comes to reviews and self-evaluations.
+Be honest and constructive with your comments, whether it’s yourself, your employee, or your peer. eLeaP PSP has powerful tools and resources to ensure you have success when it comes to reviews and self-evaluations.
+Try eLeaP free for 30 days.